On a nonlinear Schr\"odinger-Bopp-Podolsky system in the zero mass case: functional framework and existence: The existence result

-In view of the above lemmas, we now intend to show that the energy value $m_\eps$ defined in \eqref{eq3.21} is uniformly bounded by positive constants both from above and from below.
-This plays a key role when we rule out the vanishing case in the proof of Theorem \ref{Thm2}.
+\end{lem} In view of the above lemmas, we now intend to show that the energy value $m_\eps$ defined in \eqref{eq3.21} is uniformly bounded by positive constants both from above and from below.
+This plays a key role when we rule out the vanishing case in the proof of Theorem \ref{Thm2}. \begin{lem} Let $q>0$ and $p\in (3,6)$.
+There exists a constant $C>0$ such that for any $\eps\in(0,1)$ it holds